-In fiscal year 2007, the TEL purchased one (1) single premium, sum certain lifetime annuity contract for approximately \$739,000, in its name from Aviva Life, and appointed the respective Win for Life prize winner as the beneficiary.
+In fiscal year 2007, the TEL purchased one single premium, sum certain lifetime annuity contract for approximately \$739,000, in its name from Athene (formally known as Aviva Life), and appointed the respective Win for Life prize winner as the beneficiary.

-In fiscal year 2006, the TEL purchased two (2) single premium, sum certain lifetime annuity contracts for approximately \$904,000 and \$848,000, in its name from Metropolitan Life (Met Life), and appointed the respective Win for Life prize winners as the beneficiaries.
+In fiscal year 2006, the TEL purchased two single premiums, sums certain lifetime annuity contracts for approximately \$904,000 and \$848,000, in its name from Metropolitan Life (Met Life), and appointed the respective Win for Life prize winners as the beneficiaries.

 In accordance with its investment policy, the TEL may enter into insurance annuity contracts in order to fund annuity prizes.
-All life insurance annuity contracts must be issued by companies which are financially rated "A" or better by a nationally recognized rating agency duly licensed, admitted and authorized to transact business in the State of Tennessee.
+All life insurance annuity contracts must be issued by companies which are financially rated "A" or better by a nationally recognized rating agency duly licensed, admitted, and authorized to transact business in the State of Tennessee.

 Credit risk.
-This is the risk that a counterparty will fail to fulfill its obligation.
+This is the risk that counterparty will fail to fulfill its obligation.
 The TEL mitigates this risk through its investment policy, which limits purchase of investments to those financially rated "A" or better by a nationally recognized rating agency.
 Consistent with this policy, the annuities purchased from Met Life were rated A+ (Superior) by A.M.
-Best as of June 30, 2014 and June 30, 2013.
-The annuity purchased from Aviva was rated A (Excellent) by A.M.
-Best as of June 30, 2014 and June 30, 2013.
-The annuity purchased from Nationwide was rated A+ (Superior) by A.M.
-Best as of June 30, 2014 and June 30, 2013.
+Best as of June 30, 2015, and June 30, 2014.
+The annuity purchased from Athene was rated A- (Excellent) by A.M.
+Best as of June 30, 2015, and Aviva was rated A (Excellent) by A.M.
+Best as of June 30, 2014.
+The annuity purchased from Athene was rated A- (Superior) by A.M.
+Best as of June 30, 2014.
+The annuity purchased from Athene was rated A- (Superior) by A.M.
+Best as of June 30, 2014.

 Concentration of credit risk.
 This risk relates to an investor's failure to adequately diversify its investments and is specifically defined as investments of 5 percent or more in the securities of a single issuer.
-Though the TEL does not have a policy specific to this risk, as a condition of the purchase, and for the duration of the contract, Met Life, Aviva, and Nationwide are required to maintain insurance sufficient to reimburse the TEL for any losses resulting from its failure or inability to meet related obligations.
+Though the TEL does not have a policy specific to this risk, as a condition of the purchase, and for the duration of the contract, Met Life, Athene, and Nationwide are required to maintain insurance sufficient to reimburse the TEL for any losses resulting from its failure or inability to meet related obligations.

 Custodial credit risk.
 For an investment, this is the risk that in the event of the failure of the counterparty to a transaction, the investor will not be able to recover the value of its investments that are in the possession of an outside party.
 Investments are subject to custodial credit risk only if they are evidenced by securities that exist in physical or book entry form.
-Given that annuity contracts do not meet this condition, no related custodial credit risk exists as of the years ended June 30, 2014 and June 30, 2013.
+Given that annuity contracts do not meet this condition, no related custodial credit risk exists as of the years ended June 30, 2015, and June 30, 2014.